avigaildanesh/Programming-Languages-Course-Exercises/README.md

 # "Programming-Languages" Exercises
-Here you can find exercises from the course "Programming Languages" that I took at Bar-Ilan University.
+Here you can find exercises from the 'Programming Languages' course that I took at Bar-Ilan University.